openedx/openedx-k8s-harmony/README.md

   ```
 * Rebuild your Open edX image `tutor images build openedx`.
 * Finally, redeploy your changes: `tutor k8s start && tutor k8s init`.

-#### Caveats

-In order for SSL to work without warnings the CA certificate needs to be mounted in the relevant pods.
-This is not yet implemented as due to an [outstanding issue in tutor](https://github.com/overhangio/tutor/issues/791) that had not yet been completed at the time of writing.

 ## Extended Documentation